 How many hours do children spend in school, listening to their teachers?
-When they get home, how many hours do they spend in doing their assignments?
+When they get home, how many hours do they spend doing their assignments?
 How many hours do they have to talk and play with their siblings and parents before finally retiring to bed?
-Have you seen a grade schooler cry because he’s tired memorizing his notes, or because he doesn’t want to wake up at 5AM for his 6AM class?
+Have you seen a grade-schooler cry because he’s tired of memorizing his notes, or because he doesn’t want to wake up at 5AM for his 6AM class?

 Learning in homeschooling is not contained within the corners of the classroom.
-We can learn fraction by baking cookies, history by visiting museums, culture and tradition by travelling, and a lot more!
+We can learn fraction by baking cookies, history by visiting museums, culture and tradition by traveling, and a lot more!
 We can make use of fun supplementing materials such as YouTube, interactive online educational sites, and others.
 In homeschooling, children are not “forced” to listen and learn.
 They listen and learn when they want, how they want.

 Learning is anything but distress.
 It must be something that children look forward to.

 6.)
 We want to be the masters of our own schedule.

 Since homeschooling provides a great deal of flexibility, we can do family activities freely.
-We can schedule visits, travels, doctor’s appointments, vacations, etc. in our preferred time.
-We can stay away from busy weekends when crowd is everywhere, we can take advantage of promo flights which usually fall on weekdays, and we can manage to avoid expensive peak season rates.
+We can schedule visits, travels, doctor’s appointments, vacations, etc. at our preferred time.
+We can stay away from busy weekends when the crowd is everywhere, we can take advantage of promo flights which usually fall on weekdays, and we can manage to avoid expensive peak season rates.

 We make our learning schedule.
 We can start the lecture whenever Skye is ready, and we can take recess anytime without having to worry about over breaks.

 7.)
 We can teach Skye essential life skills.

-Practical life skills is very important to us.
-With approximately twenty tropical cyclones entering the Philippine Area of Responsibility yearly, we want Skye to be equipped with proper knowledge and skills for survival.
-Aside from cooking, budgeting, home maintenance, and time management, which we plan to integrate in our homeschool curriculum, we also want her to learn living and survival – something that is not being taught in regular schools.
+Practical life skills are very important to us.
+With approximately twenty tropical cyclones entering the Philippine Area of Responsibility yearly, we want Skye to be equipped with the proper knowledge and skills for survival.
+Aside from cooking, budgeting, home maintenance, and time management, which we plan to integrate into our homeschool curriculum, we also want her to learn living and survival – something that is not being taught in regular schools.